wilfredoha/DevOps-Projects/07 - WEB SOLUTIONS - WORDPRESS/README.md

 Launch a second RedHat EC2 instance that will have a role – ‘DB Server’ Repeat the same steps as for the Web Server, but instead of apps-lv create db-lv and mount it to /db directory instead of /var/www/html/.

-Step 3 — Install WordPress on your Web Server EC2
+# Install WordPress on your Web Server EC2

 1. Update the repository